SeaCrow-Books/documentation/Marketing/Pillar Approach/SeaCrow Blog - Cluster Structure.md

 >
 > However, we will need to build about pillars and sub-pillars for the genre and sub-genre we are publishing books into.
 This means that once we have the basic structure, we will expand dark mafia into its own pillar or sub-pillar.
 >
-> We need to keep trope and genre seperate as pillars.
+> We need to keep trope and genre separate as pillars.

 - [ ] Pillar - [[Speculative Romance - An Essential Genre Guide]]
 	- [ ] Sub-pillar - [[Fantasy Romance - A Genre Deep Dive]]